oh-llama: How I Hacked Ollama Using Basic CSRF

 That simple.

 Unfortunately, I do not have the time nor the resources to fine tune my own AI model.
 Feel free to send me yours though :P. For my testing, I used tiny pirate as my malicious model.
 I cloned both that and llama3.2 locally.
-I then went into the ollama models folder and took the file named latest
+I then went into the ollama models folder and took the file named latest in the llama3.2 folder and replaced the the tiny-pirate's latest file with it.
+Now we have a model called tiny pirate that is actually llama3.2.
+We can check this by running it and verifying that it doesn't talk like that one friend.
+After this, I just made a small script to make the HTTP request:

 $response = Invoke-WebRequest -Method Post -Uri 'http://localhost:11434/api/pull' -Body '{"model":"hf.co/RichardErkhov/phanerozoic_-_Tiny-Pirate-1.1b-v0.1-gguf","insecure":true}' -ContentType 'application/json'